-As caramel is very sweet, I wanted to make a light dough, not too sweet, not too buttery.
-The ingredients are flour, butter, little amount of sugar and egg.
-It ended up very good.
+As caramel sauce is very sweet, I make a light dough, not too sweet, not too buttery.
+The ingredients of these cookie sticks are flour, butter, little amount of sugar and egg.
 You won’t regret if you try it.
 I strongly recommend this light dough.

 First, I cream the butter and sugar.
 Then I add the egg.
 Later, I add the flour and mix until all incorporated.
 That’s all.
 The dough is ready.
 I keep my dough in the fridge for 20 minutes so I can easily work with it.

 While the dough is resting in the fridge, I make my caramel sauce which only takes 10 minutes.
-As I am not taking any pictures for the caramelizing process for this post and make the whole caramelizing-melting sugar- process properly, I even don’t need to strain my sauce.
+As I am not taking any pictures of the caramelizing process for this post-make the whole caramelizing, melting sugar process properly, I even don’t strain my sauce.
 It is all smooth.
-Here is the recipe for my homemade caramel sauce.
+You can easily make my dry or wet homemade caramel sauce.
 I pour my caramel sauce into a measuring cup to make the dipping process easier and I keep aside to cool.
 Then I put the sauce in the fridge to make the cooling process faster.

 I remove the dough from the fridge and take small pieces of the dough(15grams) and make almost 5 inch (12,5 cm) long sticks.
 I place them on the baking sheet.
 This recipe yields 20 sticks.
 Alternatively, you can divide the dough equally into 20 pieces and make long sticks.